kubevirt/kubevirt/docs/getting-started.md

     ./cluster/kubectl.sh get pods
 ```

-This will start a VM on master or one of the running nodes with a macvtap and a
+This will start a VMI on master or one of the running nodes with a macvtap and a
 tap networking device attached.

 #### Example